Lakeland Conference (Wisconsin)

-The Lakeland Conference is a high school athletic conference consisting of eighteen members in northwestern Wisconsin.
+The Lakeland Conference is a high school athletic conference consisting of seventeen members in northwestern Wisconsin.
 Founded in 1934, the conference and its member schools are all members of the Wisconsin Interscholastic Athletic Association.

 History

 1934-1957

 The Lakeland Conference was formed by seven small northwestern Wisconsin high schools in 1934: Cameron, Chetek, Clear Lake, New Auburn, Shell Lake, Turtle Lake, and Weyerhaeuser.
 Five of the original members of the Lakeland Conference were previously part of the Heart O'North Conference and left that conference due to growing size difference between the larger and smaller schools.
 All of the conference's original members were located in Barron, Chippewa, Polk, Rusk, and Washburn Counties.
 By the end of the decade, four new schools were added to the conference: Clayton in 1936, Bruce in 1937, Birchwood in 1938, and Prairie Farm in 1939.
 The next year, the Lakeland Conference split its eleven-member roster into Eastern and Western Sections: